jamiecast/MECH105-Algorithms/README.md

 ### This repository contains the following alrogithms
 - **falseposition**: a bracketed root finding algorithm that uses the false position method.
-- **incsearch**: a bracketed root finding algorithm that uses the incremental search method.
 - **luFactor**: takes a uniform matrix and decomposes it into seperate lower and upper triangular matrices.
 - **Simpson**: implementation of the Simpson's 1/3 algorithm to estimate an integral.